tucros/cs4372/project2/README.md

 `pip install -r requirements.txt`

+Also, Graphviz needs to be installed.
+For Windows, download an executable install package from https://graphviz.org/download/.
+When installing, make sure to add Graphviz to the System PATH (all users).

+For Linux (Debian/Ubuntu), use `sudo apt install graphviz` For MacOS, use `brew install graphviz`

 ## Running the program
+The program is a Juypter notebook.

 ## Cleaning up
 To clean up, deactivate the virutal environment and delete its folder.